-- 5. Use the Newt Setup Wizard to configure the basic settings for your module.

-- 6. Define the Network Stream Groups.

-- 7. Make your connections.
+- 5. Use the Newt Setup Wizard to configure the basic settings for your module. - 6.
+Define the Network Stream Groups. - 7.
+Make your connections. - 8.
+Verify that the NEWT-IPX is locked to PTP.

 Hardware Overview

 This chapter presents information on the NEWT-IPX hardware components and features.